MK-5991/Java-And-Socket-Project/README.md

 Notes are given regarding Java Object Oriented Programming in the File known as knowledge.

-Hear everyone's work will be tracked, those who do not contribute should expect themselves to be removed from the group before Final.
+Here everyone's work will be tracked, those who do not contribute should expect themselves to be removed from the group before Final.

 Happy Coding.